Umuzi-org/tech-department/content/topics/kotlin/Internet-data-and-images/_index.md

 implementation"com.synnapps:carouselview:0.1.5"
 implementation 'com.squareup.picasso:picasso:2.71828'
 ```
+Please note that package versions vary depending on the latest versions available.
 ### Step 5

 Go to the manifest file and add the dependency for an internet connection.